 Stop believing Black owned equals inferior because it is a lie.
 There is nothing inferior about Blackness.
 An inferior business or product is one that treats you, the customer, with disrespect.
 It profiles you, follows you around stores, it doesn’t work for you and/or accuses you of stealing because you are Black.

 Finally, why not give Black businesses the hook up by using their services and referring them to others at full price.
 This shows you value the black dollar and time.
-Black businesses keep wealth in our community, they lower Black unemployment and increase Black empowerment see here.
-You can’t get any better than that.and
+Black businesses keep wealth in our community, they lower Black unemployment and increase Black empowerment see here and here.
+You can’t get any better than that.

 What do you think about the hook up thing?